vfeedio/pyvfeed/README.md

 Python 3 API for the new generation of **vFeed Vulnerability Intelligence & Threat Indicators Database**.

 ### Main Features
-* Support Python 3
+* Support Python 3.x
 * New restructured database
-* Support of many new sources
+* Support of many new datasources
 * Introduction of third party plugins
 * Support of Amazon S3
 * Sync and Use : pre-generated JSON in private github data repository